hgidds/SciArgus/config/topics.md

 #Sustainable development
 The historical development of the sustainable development paradigm, its conceptual frameworks and theories, current and future sustianable development policies, processes and case studies focused within a governmental area (ideally related to climate change adaptation and/or disaster risk reduction).
 Criticisms and new theories, how sustainable development can be more systemic and address the root causes of risk rather than hazards alone.

-#CCA-DRR integration
-Either conceptual, or a case study approach, that looks at the interconnection between climate change adaptation and disaster risk.
-I want to know about benefits, challenges, trade-offs, barriers, approaches, methods, processes, frameworks.
-Actor network analysis of CCA-DRR integration governments.
-Critical policy reviews based on CCA-DRR integration.

 #Foresight analysis
 The method of using foresight analysis or future scenario analysis to create possible futures and evaluate actions and outcomes, in relation to climate change adaptation or disaster risk management.
 Methodology and methods used, data collected, insights into the possible scenarios created, and in particular if any mixed methods approaches were used.